Previous Obesity & Weight Loss

 How can you prevent bone loss and fractures?

 Preventing osteoporosis and osteopenia may not be possible for some people.
-There are many uncontrollable factors that may affect your chances.
+Many uncontrollable factors may affect your chances.
 However, reducing your risk starts with living a healthy lifestyle.
 If you’ve built up enough bone mass in your youth, you may be able to avoid osteoporosis as you age.

 Perhaps the most important thing you can do for your bones is to get enough calcium supplements and vitamin D.